kinde-oss/kinde-elixir-sdk/README.md

 The Kinde Elixir SDK allows developers to use this library for the Kinde Business.

+You can also use the [Elixir starter kit here](https://github.com/kinde-starter-kits/elixir-starter-kit).

 ## Register for Kinde

 If you haven’t already got a Kinde account, [register for free here](http://app.kinde.com/register) (no credit card required).